-How to Boost Your Credit Score Before Applying for a Mortgage
+How to Improve Your Credit Score for a Mortgage

 My wife and I are well aware of the stress that buying a home can cause.
-We’ve bought three homes and taken out three mortgages in the last few years.
+In the last few years alone, we’ve purchased three homes and taken out three mortgages.

-When you’re planning to buy a home, getting a mortgage needs special attention.
-The mortgage you end up with might be the biggest debt transaction of your life.
-Getting the best interest rate possible will save you some serious money over the life of your mortgage.
-For example, if you take a $300,000 mortgage at 4.0 percent for 30 years, you’ll make $515,610 in total payments.
-But if the rate goes up to 4.25 percent on the same mortgage, you’re looking at a total payment of $531,295.20.
-That’s an extra $15,685.20!
+When you’re planning to buy a home, getting a mortgage requires special attention.
+The mortgage you end up with might be the biggest debt transaction of your life, and getting the best interest rate possible can save you some serious money over the years.

-One of the biggest factors that will affect the interest rate on your mortgage is your credit score.
+One of the biggest factors that will determine the interest rate on your mortgage is your credit score.

-I recommend getting your score up years before you want to purchase a home.
+To that end, I recommend getting your score up in the years before you want to purchase a house.

 Make Sure Your Credit Report Is Accurate

-The first thing you should do is visit AnnualCreditReport.com to get your credit reports for free.
-(You can do this once every 12 months for each of the three major credit bureaus.)
+The first thing you should do is get access to your credit reports for free.
+You can do this once every 12 months for each of the three major credit bureaus — Equifax, Experian, and TransUnion.
 The information on your credit report is exactly what credit-scoring companies use to calculate your score.

 Once you have your credit reports in front of you, make sure everything on them is accurate.
 Keep an eye out for any negative information on your reports to verify its accuracy.